nadeemmh/nadeemmh.github.io/_posts/2021-02-11-house_prices.md

 The table above shows the average results (accuracy) for each model which gives us an idea of which model would be optimal for our case.

 ## 5) Model Optimisation
-From the baseline models, it is clear that the Extreme Gradient Bossting model performed the best out of the group in the 5-fold cross validation test.
+From the baseline models, it is clear that the Extreme Gradient Boosting model performed the best out of the group in the 5-fold cross validation test.
 We can now optimise this model to try and predict the data.

 ### Attempt 1: XGBoost
 On the first attempt, I have used the XGBoost model with the parameters shown below.